microsoft/FluidFramework/docs/content/docs/_index.md

 ## What is Fluid Framework?

-Fluid Framework is a collection of client libraries for distributing and syncing state.
-These libraries allow multiple clients to create and operate on shared, synchronized data structures using coding patterns similar to those used to work with local data.
+Fluid Framework is a collection of client libraries for distributing and synchronizing shared state.
+These libraries allow multiple clients to simultaneously create and operate on shared data structures using coding patterns similar to those used to work with local data.

 ## Why Fluid?